 \subsection{Expected value of sample information (EVSI)}

 Assume for the moment that we know the true case-mix ($\eta$) and the correct model ($\theta$).
-As such, we can generate data of the future study $D^*$ (\citealp{Heath_etal_2021}).
-Given the assumption on the exchangability of $D$ and $D^*$, $D^*$ would be combined with the $D$, which we denote by $D^+=(D, D^*)$, and the investigator would revisit their decision for declaring the superior decision based on $W(D^+)$.
+As such, we can generate data of the future study $D^*$.
+Given the assumption on the exchangability of $d$ and $D^*$, $D^*$ would be combined with the development sample $d$, which we denote by $D^+=(d, D^*)$, and the investigator would revisit their decision for declaring the superior decision based on $W(D^+)$.
 The ENB associated with a given $D^+$ is $ENB\left(W(D^+); D^+ \right)$.

 However, as the future data have not been collected, we will need to take expectation with respect to the predictive distribution of $D^*$, i.e., expected of ENB of future sample information.
 Therefore, EVSI can be defined as the difference between this expectation and the ENB of the current information as follows

 where the first term on right-hand side (RHS) is the expected of ENB from future sample for model development and the second term is the ENB under current information.
 EVSI is a scalar quantity in the same NB unit as the clinical utility of the model.
 The higher the EVSI, the higher the expected benefit from a sample.
-The EVSI asymptotes to EVPI.